Overview of Strongman Training Programs

 Foundational Strength Training

-Barbell lifts and compound movements remain the backbone of Strongman development.
-Squats, deadlifts, presses, and rows build the raw strength needed to handle heavy implements.
+Barbell lifts and compound movements remain the backbone of strongman development.
+Squats, deadlifts, presses, and rows build the raw strength you need to handle heavy implements.

 Event Training

-Athletes must train with Strongman implements regularly.
-This includes stones, kegs, sandbags, yokes, sleds, farmer’s handles, and overhead implements.
-Technical proficiency improves efficiency and reduces injury risk.
+You have to train with the strongman implements regularly.
+That includes stones, kegs, sandbags, yokes, sleds, farmer’s handles, and overhead implements.
+Technical proficiency improves your efficiency and reduces your injury risk.

 Conditioning

 Strongman events often involve sustained effort.
-Conditioning is built through loaded carries, sled work, circuits, and timed event training.
+Conditioning builds the work capacity you need to keep going through medleys, carries, sled work, and interval training.

 Grip Development